 Botox is useful for more than just aesthetic enhancement.
 Dental practices represent an ideal environment for both aesthetic and non-aesthetic applications.
 Botox injections can effectively treat many of the problems and cosmetic concerns that dental patients commonly present with, including:

-- Teeth grinding or jaw clenching: TWhile oral teeth guards can mitigate dental damage from grinding and clenching, they can’t prevent other problems that often arise from this activitylike headaches and jaw, neck and shoulder pain.
+- Teeth grinding, jaw clenching, and TMJD: While oral teeth guards can mitigate dental damage from grinding and clenching, they can’t prevent other problems that often arise from this activity like headaches and jaw, neck and shoulder pain.
 Injecting Botox into the masseter weakens the muscles responsible for teeth-grinding and jaw-clenching, reducing the tension that produces pain in other areas.

 Botox for Hygienists: Does Your State Allow It?

-Nevada was the first state to allow dental hygienists to perform Botox injections under the supervision of a dentist or oral surgeon.
-Nearly two dozen other states permit dentists to administer Botox or supervise the procedure for cosmetic reasons, with varying rules on whether and when dental hygienists can participate.
+Dental hygienists are only authorized to administer Botox injections on a state-by-state basis.
+Nearly two dozen states permit dentists to administer Botox or supervise the procedure for cosmetic reasons, with varying rules on whether and when dental hygienists can participate.

 Contact your state’s dental board to learn about Botox regulations for hygienists in your state.